wso2/docs-choreo-dev/en/docs/tutorials/expose-an-existing-api-via-a-rest-api-proxy.md

 ## Step 2: Developing the REST API Proxy

 1. Click **Develop**.
+The Web Editor opens.

     Notice all the resources on the OpenAPI specification are populated on Choreo.

 2. Click **API Definition** and view the OpenAPI specification.
 The API definition will include any modifications you made in the **Resources** tab.